andreaspreuss/cms-4/public/content/install.md

 <!--
 id: install
-title: How to Install Vestibulum CMS
+title: How to Install Sphido CMS
 menu: Install
 order : 2
 -->

-# How to install Vestibulum CMS
+# How to install Sphido CMS

-1. Download and unzip [latest version](/download) or run `php composer.phar create-project om/vestibulum`.
+1. Download and unzip [latest version](/download) or run `php composer.phar create-project om/sphido`.
 2. Change files in `public/content` and `public/config.php`
 3. Upload everything to your server.